Youth & Community

 Our Vocational Youth and Community Services Committee provides a focal point and coordinates activities involving the club and the local community.

 Our current youth activities include:

 - Assistance to local sick children with a variety of life threating and terminal illnesses, providing items such as additional occupational therapy and such items as essential equipment for home and education.

 - Taking groups of Children from local schools to the Youlgrave Pantomime.

 - We participate in a Dictionary for life.
 Free dictionaries have been distributed again to primary school children each year and again in 2018.

 - Annually we award a Rotary prize to two students at Highfields School that have excelled in the community.
 The winners of this prize are selected by their peers.

 - We are currently aiming to improve our links with and support to Highfields School in Matlock, to encourage entries to the Rotary Young Chef competition and Speaking Competitions.
-Matlock club members provide support for mock interviews at the Schools Industry Day and in 2013 we have introduced a bursary scheme to help fund equipment purchases for deserving students going onto University.
+Matlock club members provide support for mock interviews at the Schools Industry Day.

 - We regularly provide ad-hoc assistance to students to help support their own specific charitable and personal development activities and actively encourage written requests in this area.

 - We aim to give more assistance to local charities and are always to happy welcome visitors and speakers at our meetings who are keen to inform us of local issues and needs.